mdb/gram/README.md

 ## Deploying to Heroku

+Assuming you have a Heroku account and the `heroku` CLI...

 1. login: `heroku login`
 2. create an app: `heroku create`
 3. deploy: `git push heroku master`